AnshulRanjan2004/Discord-Music-Bot/README.md

 # Discord-Music-Bot
-A bot designed to play music within Discord voice channels
+A bot designed to play music within Discord voice channels.
+It allows users to play, pause, skip, and control the playback of music tracks from various sources, such as YouTube , SoundCloud and Spotify.

+Node.js and yarn are required to run it.